 Unsurprisingly, there’s a huge disparity in how care work or unpaid labor is divided across genders.
 According to the OECD, “Around the world, women spend two to ten times more time on unpaid care work than men.”
 This has a knock-on effect in how many leisure hours the genders have to spend.
 For instance, in Norway and New Zealand the difference is almost negligible.
 In Portgual and India, however, men have 50 percent more leisure time than women.

 Most people have at least a few hours to do with what they want.
 For more than half of the population, those hours are wasted away on non-work-related phone worship.
 But these are not the people who will become the entrepreneurs, innovators, and success stories of tomorrow.

 Over the last few decades, a cottage industry has sprung up that examines and dissects the habits and values of “self-made” millionaires.
 One of the key findings that comes up again and again is known as the “5-hour rule.”
 In short, this is the rule where we spend one hour a day learning, reflecting, and thinking.
+We do this five times a week (which makes up the “5-hour” rule).
 The rule dates to Benjamin Franklin, who would devote (at least) an hour each day specifically to learning something new.
 Franklin would rise early to read and write.
 He even set up his own club of artisans and experimenters.
 Today, Elon Musk, Oprah Winfrey, and Bill Gates all employ some version of the 5-hour rule.